 For example, suppose the income elasticity of demand for a product is calculated to be 1.5.
 In that case, it means that for every 1% increase in consumer income, the quantity demanded of the product will increase by 1.5%.

 If the income elasticity is less than 1, it indicates an inferior good, with an income increase leading to a less-than-proportional demand increase.
-Understanding income elasticity is crucial for sellers to anticipate sales impact from changes in consumer income.
+Understanding income elasticity is crucial for sellers to anticipate the impact of changes in consumer income on sales.

 High elasticity leads to demand fluctuations, while low elasticity implies stability.
 This information helps businesses strategize production, pricing, and marketing decisions.